DIDSR/calzone/paper/paper.md

 ```

 ### Metrics class
 `calzone` also provides a class called `CalibrationMetrics()` to calculate all the metrics mentioned above.
-The user can also use this class to calculate the metrics.
+The user can also use this class to calculate a list of metrics or all the metrics within a single function call.

 ```python
 from calzone.metrics import CalibrationMetrics